 At the age of thirty, Sandy gave up the retail side of art to have a family, but never for a minute did she give up painting.
 After having two daughters, Sandy turned to watercolor so that she could safely paint around her young children.
 Prints of her Boston Skyline watercolor were sold though the Harvard Coop, and the piece was chosen by Leonard Nimoy as a set design for his film The Good Mother (Touchstone Pictures, 1988).
 Sandy continued painting, with successes that included illustrations projected during a symphony performance of Saint-Saëns’ Carnival of the Animals.
 Four years ago, Sandy Martin began the study of Impressionist Watercolor Painting, a technique that came from Australia, with world renowned artist Alvaro Castagnet.
 She rejoins him yearly to continue her studies.
 Sandy uses various media, including oils, watercolor, pastel, acrylic, and photography.
 In 2015, she developed a patent-pending technique called Impressionist Watercolor Imagery that combines black and white photographic images with hand painted watercolor.
 Many of her themes revolve around life in a small town and the beautiful natural surroundings of New Hampshire’s Lakes region, including Lake Winnipesaukee.

-In 2009, Sandy Martin and her husband Ashton Woodhouse opened the Sandy Martin Gallery, 15 South Main Street, Wolfeboro, NH.
+In 2009, Sandy Martin and her husband Ashton Woodhouse opened the Sandy Martin Gallery, 25 North Main Street Unit 11, Wolfeboro, NH.
 Every year on the Saturday of Memorial Day weekend, the Sandy Martin Gallery hosts an Open House from 4pm-6pm.
 There is live music and a wine social.
 The public is invited to participate, meet the artists, and enjoy the festivities.